 Additionally, this muscle is also filled with a wholesome amount of intramuscular fat, which contributes moisture and flavor content of the steak.

 The ribeye also has another muscle known as the spinalis dorsi, or ribeye cap.
 The ribeye cap is located at the top of the steak.

-Although these two steaks are cut from the same portion of the animal, one cut originates from the upper portion of the ribs while the other steak originates in the lower division of the ribs.
+Although these two steaks are cut from the same animal portion, one cut originates from the upper portion of the ribs while the other steak originates in the lower ribs.

 Differences in Appearance

 The easiest way to differentiate these two cuts of meat is simply by looking at them.

 The ribeye steak is generally boneless, but bone-in ribeye usually has the bone running along the outward edge.

 In contrast, the Porterhouse closely resembles a T-bone steak, with a bigger bone located in the middle of the meat.
 It is also significantly larger.

 The Porterhouse may also be whole or sliced.
 Even an individual with a large appetite might find it difficult to finish this steak in one go.

 Luckily one steak can feed two people making it the perfect meal for a romantic date night.